elvis77-op/Verifiable_SSH/README.md

 - Linux environment (this project has worked successfully with Ubuntu 22.04 LTS)

 ## Preamble
-1. You need two hosts to operate with, one must meet the [prerequisites](#prerequisites) ,and the other one must be fully trusted
+1. You need two hosts to operate with:
+    Host A: meets the [prerequisites](#prerequisites)
+    Host B: fully trusted

-2. Clone the repository to the trusted host:
+2. Clone the repository to Host B:
 ```bash
 $ git clone https://github.com/elvis77-op/Verifiable_SSH.git
 $ cd Verifiable_SSH